mgrebenets/mgrebenets.github.io/_posts/2014-05-30-atlassian-cli-homebrew.md

 Our job is to cleanup first, then patch and rename some scripts and finally move the whole bunch to `/usr/local`. `/usr/local` is also called _prefix_, this is the location where Homebrew installs all packages, additionally there's a special `prefix` variable available in the formula.

 #### Cleanup
 So let's cleanup.
-Since we are installing on OSX, we don't need all the Windows stuff.
+Since we are installing on OS X, we don't need all the Windows stuff.

 {% highlight ruby %}
 # Delete Windows batch scripts